gergelykisshun/Blackend-Pizza/README.md

 ## Admin site features

-- visit /admin endpoint for login (username: Frank, password: 12345)
+- Visit /admin endpoint for login (username: Frank, password: 12345)
-- can check, edit and remove available pizzas
+- Can check, edit and remove available pizzas
-- can check, edit and remove received orders
+- Can check, edit and remove received orders